sercankulcu/sercankulcu.github.io/_thoughts/thinking-mechanically.md

 date: 2009-05-16
 description: "Mechanical thinking helps us function, but it can also make old patterns choose before we notice."
 tags:
-  - habit
+   - habits
    - freedom
    - reflection
 ---

 Some decisions are made before they feel like decisions.